iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 ![The effect of larval behaviour (movement, orientation & settlement sensory) on the mean settlement success of larvae in connectivity studies](../figs/behaviours_ss.png){#fig:behaviours_ss}

 ##Settlement competency
 The length of the settlement competency window (from the beginning age of settlement to the pelagic larval duration) had no effect on the mean settlement success.
-It did have a slight positive correlation with self-recruitment (r^0.27, df=18) and a strong negative correlation with local retention (r^0.70, df=9). (*Note: Do I want to show these graphs?*)
+It did have a slight positive correlation with self-recruitment (r^2=0.27, df=18) and a strong negative correlation with local retention (r^2=0.70, df=9).

 ### Mortality
 Including mortality in the model increases the mean self-recruitment (@fig:sr_mort).
 There was not much change in the mean overall settlement success, however mortality limited the spread of the percentage that successfully settled (@fig:ss_mort).
 Including mortality also seemed to increase the mean distance travelled of the larvae, which is the opposite of what is expected (@fig:dist_mort).